unclecheese/silverstripe-webpack-starter/README.md

 # Starter kit for Webpack and SilverStripe workflow

-A refined version of Stevie Mayhew's [silverstripe-redux-example](https://github.com/stevie-mayhew/silverstripe-redux-example) that uses Bootstrap and jQuery, withour React/Redux.
+A refined version of Stevie Mayhew's [silverstripe-redux-example](https://github.com/stevie-mayhew/silverstripe-redux-example) that uses Bootstrap and jQuery, without React/Redux.

 ## Getting started